kltram/weather-app-in-nodejs/README.md

 # weather-app-in-nodejs

-###Source code for article on NodeJS PassportJS login with MySQL.

-###Following articles are performed in thsi tutorial.
+##Following articles are performed in thsi tutorial.

   1. Register on Open Weather Map website.